ryanirl/msna-detect/README.md

 convolutional neural network based on U-Net architecture that reformulates burst detection by modeling probabilistic distributions around burst points.
-The framework exploits CNN translation invariance with random window sampling for efficient training, and can process recordings of arbitrary length without boundary artifacts during inference.
-In fact, models can be trained on most laptop CPU in under 4 minutes.
+The framework exploits CNN translation invariance with random window sampling for efficient training, but then can process recordings of arbitrary length (without windowing) during inference to exploit the full receptive field of our models and avoid unnecessary boundary artifacts that are typically introduced when windowing.
+This enables models to be trained (from scratch) on most laptop CPUs in under 4 minutes.
+A diagram of the model can be found in `img/` folder.

 This library provides a simple API for both training and inference, along with pre-trained models for immediate application.